A Class of Hybrid LQG Mean Field Games with State-Invariant Switching and Stopping Strategies: Introduction

 \section{Introduction}

-Mean Field Game (MFG) systems theory establishes the existence of approximate Nash equilibria together with the corresponding individual strategies for stochastic dynamical systems in games involving a large number of agents.
-The equilibria are termed $\epsilon$-Nash equilibria and are generated by the local, limited information feedback control actions of each agent in the population, where the feedback control actions constitute the best response of each agent with respect to the precomputed behaviour of the mass of agents and where the approximation error converges to zero as the population size goes to infinity.
+Mean Field Game (MFG) theory studies the existence of approximate Nash equilibria and the corresponding individual strategies for stochastic dynamical systems in games involving a large number of agents.
+Basically, the theory exploits the relationship between the large finite and the corresponding infinite limit population problems.
+The equilibria are termed $\epsilon$-Nash equilibria and are generated by the local, limited information control actions of each agent in the population.
+The control actions constitute the best response of each agent with respect to the behaviour of the mass of agents.
+Moreover, the approximation error, induced by using the MFG solution, converges to zero as the population size tends to infinity.

-The analysis of MFG problems originated in \cite{HuangCDC2003b, HuangCIS2006, HuangTAC2007} (see \cite{CHM17}), and independently in \cite{Lasry2006a,Lasry2006b}.
-In \cite{Huang2010, Huang2012} the authors analyse and solve the linear quadratic systems case where there is a major agent (i.e. non-asymptotically vanishing as the population size goes to infinity) together with a population of minor agents (i.e. individually asymptotically negligible).
-The existence of $\epsilon$-Nash equilibria is established together with the individual agents' control laws that yield the equilibria \cite{Huang2012}.
-This framework is further extended in \cite{KizilkaleTAC2016, SenSiam2016, FirooziCDC2015, FirooziCDC2016, FirooziIFAC2017, FirooziISDG2017, FirooziCDC2017} for partially observed MFG theory for nonlinear and linear quadratic systems with major and minor agent.
+The analysis of this set of problems originated in \cite{HuangCDC2003a,HuangCIS2006,HuangTAC2007}, and independently in \cite{Lasry2006a,Lasry2006b,Lasry2007}.
+Many extensions and generalizations of MFGs exist, principally the probabilistic formulation \cite{CarmonaDelarueBook2018}, the master equation approach \cite{CardaliaguetMasterEqBook2019} and mean field type control theory \cite{BensoussanBook2013}.
+In \cite{Huang2010, Huang2012} the authors analyse and solve the completely observed (CO) linear quadratic Gaussian (LQG) systems case where there is a major agent (i.e. non-asymptotically vanishing as the population size goes to infinity) together with a population of minor agents (i.e. individually asymptotically negligible).
+The existence of closed-loop $\epsilon$-Nash equilibria is established together with the individual agents' control laws that yield the equilibria \cite{Huang2012}.
+A convex analysis method is utilized in \cite{FCJ-Convex2018} to retrieve the solutions of \cite{Huang2010}, where no assumption is imposed on the evolution of the mean field a priori.
+The CO MM nonlinear (NL) MFG problem is treated in \cite{NourianSiam2013}.
+This framework is further extended in \cite{KizilkaleTAC2016, SenSiam2016, FirooziCainesTAC2020, FirooziISDG2017, ThesisDena2019,FirooziCainesCDC2019} for partially observed MFG theory for nonlinear and linear quadratic systems.
+Using the probabilistic approach to MFGs, \cite{CarmonaZhu2016,CarmonaWang2017} establish the existence of open-loop and closed-loop $\epsilon$-Nash equilibria for a general MM MFG and provide explicit solutions for an LQG case.
+The works \cite{LasryLions2018, CardaliaguetCirant2018} characterize the Nash equilibrium for a general MFG system with one major agent and an infinite number of minor agents via the MFG Master Equations.
+It is to be noted that for the LQG case it has been, respectively, demonstrated in \cite{HuangCIS2020} and \cite{Firoozi2020} that the (Markovian) closed-loop solutions to LQG MM MFGs obtained through the master equation and the probabilistic approaches are identical to the original LQG MM MFG solutions of \cite{Huang2010}.
+(Another line of research characterizes a Stackelberg equilibrium between the major agent and the minor agents, see e.g. \cite{BensoussanSICON2017,BasarMoon2018}.)